 - About you: 2-3 sentences (Website and previous work)

-If I like your pitch, you will hear a super excited response from me in no time, and then you can start writing.
+If I like your pitch, you will hear a super enthusiastic response from me, and then you can start writing.